softbauware/ansible-role-hdns/README.md

         name: "hdns"
       vars:
         api_token: "12345"
+        remove_missing_zones: false # be careful here, see above what this does
-        remove_undefined: false # be careful here, see above what this does
+        remove_missing_records: false # be careful here, see above what this does
         ttl: 3600 # use this to overwrite the default priority
         zones:
           - name: "example.com"